langchain-ai/langsmith-cookbook/testing-examples/pytest/README.md

 As demonstrated in the [Unit testing](#unit-testing) section above, you can map a single row in a LangSmith dataset to an individual pytest test case and choose to fail an entire job if the chain fails on a single row in the dataset.

 While this is familiar to your software development workflow, it can become noisy if not done selectively.
+Furthermore, the input domain of most LLM apps is large enough that it's impossible to write individual unit tests to check every edge case.
+If you _can_ narrow down the input space to be able to unit test it exhaustively, it's likely an LLM isn't necessary for the task you're trying to perform.

 ## Conclusion

 Congratulations!
-You now have integrated LangSmith directly in your `pytest` workflow so that you can regularly benchmark and unit test outputs.
-This also automatically traces your chain in a new "ci" project to make it easier to search, debug, and compare individual runs as you make changes to your production application.
+You now have integrated LangSmith directly in your `pytest` workflow so that you can regularly benchmark your chains and prompts.
+You can view the resulting traces for each test run to debug any failing tests and compare runs across chain versions.